angular/angular/adev/src/content/guide/signals/resource.md

 | `previous`    | An object with a `status` property, containing the previous `ResourceStatus`.                                                                    |
 | `abortSignal` | An [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
 See [Aborting requests](#aborting-requests) below for details. |

+If the `request` computation returns `undefined`, the loader function does not run and the resource and the resource status becomes `Idle`.

 ### Aborting requests

 A resource aborts an outstanding request if the `request` computation changes while the resource is loading.